hsuonsivu/hsupublic/3d-models/README.md

 If "strong" option is enabled, the model will trick slicer to generate 100% fill around the screwholes, making them stronger.
 This is useful if you slice with lightning fill.
-What is does is generate very thin concentric voids around the screw holes.
+What it does is generate very thin concentric voids around the screw holes.
 Notice that "strong" option will make the model very slow to process in openscad, and you need to check that your print settings have "Hole Horizontal Expasion" set to